aylei/kubectl-debug/docs/examples.md

 ### `proc` filesystem and FUSE

 It is common to use tools like `top`, `free` to inspect system metrics like CPU usage and memory.
-Unfortunately, these commands will display the metrics from the host system by default.
+Using these commands will display the metrics from the host system by default.
 Because they read the metrics from the `proc` filesystem (`/proc/*`), which is mounted from the host system.

-While this is acceptable (you can still inspect the metrics of container process in the host metrics), this can be misleading and counter-intuitive.
-A common solution is using a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem, which is out of the scope of `kubectl-debug` plugin.
+This can be extremely useful (you can still inspect the pod/container metrics of as part of the host metrics)

 You may find [this blog post](https://fabiokung.com/2014/03/13/memory-inside-linux-containers/) useful if you want to investigate this problem in depth.